-Most contemporary vehicles feature A/C systems that are composed of four main components.
+Most contemporary vehicles feature air conditioning systems that are compose of four main components.
 These include:

-1. Compressor.
-The compressor is the belt-driven pump connected to the engine.
-Known as the "heart" of the A/C system, it compresses and pumps the refrigerant to the evaporator.
+The compressor is the belt-drive pump connected to the engine.
+Known as the "heart" of the AC system, it compresses and pumps the refrigerant to the evaporator.
 Without the compressor, the system cannot function.

-2. Condenser.
-Heat is dissipated in the condenser.
-Similar in appearance to a radiator, only thinner, the condenser is usually located just in front of the radiator.
+Heat is dissipate in the condenser.
+Similar in appearance to a radiator, only thinner, the condenser is usually locate just in front of the radiator.
 The refrigerant enters the condenser, but as it's cooled, it becomes a liquid.
-It's vital that air flows smoothly whenever the A/C is running.
+It's vital that air flows smoothly whenever the AC is running.

-4. Pressure-regulating devise or thermal expansion valve.
-Mounted on both the low and high sides of the A/C system, the two pressure-regulating devices are safety switches that monitor the refrigerant pressure.
-Low pressure poses a risk for compressor damage that can result from a low level of oil.
+Mounte on both the low and high sides of the AC system, the two pressure-regulating devices are safety switches that monitor the refrigerant pressure.
+Also, low pressure poses a risk for compressor damage that can result from a low level of oil.
 High pressure can result in damage to the compressor as a consequence of overheating.

-Dirty coils filled with built-up dust and grime can cause the A/C to run continuously, resulting in increased pressure and causing the compressor to fail.
-Another cause of overheating and compressor failure is blocked or damaged refrigerant lines.
+Dirty coils fille with built-up dust and grime can cause the A/C to run continuously, resulting in increase pressure and causing the compressor to fail.
+Another cause of overheating and compressor failure is blocking or damaging refrigerant lines.
 Cracks or holes in the lines can also cause the system to leak refrigerant.
-The resulting low refrigerant level forces the compressor to work harder pumping refrigerant through the system, causing the compressor to ultimately break down.
+Also, the resulting low refrigerant level forces the compressor to work harder pumping refrigerant through the system, causing the compressor to ultimately break down.
 Another cause of compressor failure is adding too much or using the wrong type of refrigerant.

 Most problems with evaporators involve leaks.
-Two main causes of evaporator leaks are broken seams and corrosion that results from moist debris.
-A failed evaporator must be replaced.
+Also, the main cause of evaporator leaks are broken seams and corrosion that results from moist debris.
+A fail evaporator must be replace.

-No matter which of your car's A/C components is damaged, it's imperative that you take it to a reputable automotive repair shop.
+No matter which of your car's A/C components is damage, it's imperative that you take it to a reputable automotive repair shop.
 Creech Import Repair is a 5-star-rated auto repair shop.
-We have been serving our satisfied customers for a quarter century.
-Let us at Creech inspect your car's A/C system and make any necessary repairs to ensure the remainder of your summer cruises are enjoyably cool.
+We have been serving our satisfied customers for a quarter-century.
+Lastly, let us at Creech inspect your car's A/C system and make any necessary repairs to ensure the remainder of your summer cruises are enjoyably cool.